dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 <!--DHIS2-SECTION-ID:webapi_nti_user_event_assignment-->

-Certain workflows benefits from treating events like tasks, and for this reason you can assign a user to an event.
+Specific workflows benefit from treating events like tasks, and for this reason, you can assign a user to an event.

-Assigning a user to an event, will not change the access or permissions for users, but will create a link between the event and the user.
+Assigning a user to an event will not change the access or permissions for users but will create a link between the Event and the user.
-When an event have a user assigned, you can query events from the API using the `assignedUser` field as a parameter.
+When an event has a user assigned, you can query events from the API using the `assignedUser` field as a parameter.

 When you want to assign a user to an event, you simply provide the UID of the user you want to assign in the `assignedUser` field.
 See the following example: